-Alameda County Deputy Probation Officers collaborate with a Behavioral Health Clinician from our County's Behavioral Health Care Services Agency when necessary.
-The clinician assists in identifying youth with special mental health needs, connecting those youth with appropriate services in the community, and facilitating Multi-Disciplinary Team (MDT) meetings with the youth, parents, mental health, school, probation, and community partners involved with the youth.
-Each probation unit utilizes the behavioral health clinician who provides consultations, treatment plans and multi-disciplinary team MDT meetings.
+Youth exiting camp transition into aftercare and receive services from the Juvenile Community Supervision which is funded under YOBG.
+These services include mentoring groups and workshops on a variety of life skill topics (personal organization, personal care/hygiene, social etiquette, budgeting).
+The DPOs collaborate with a Behavioral Health Clinician from our County's Behavioral Health Care Services Agency, who assists in identifying youth with special mental health needs, connecting those youth with appropriate services in the community, and facilitating Multi-Disciplinary Team meetings with the youth, parents, mental health, school, probation, and community partners involved with the youth.